The extension problem for graph $C^*$-algebras: Introduction

 \section{Introduction}

 Whenever a class $\class$ of $C^*$-algebras is closed under passing to ideals and quotients, one may ask whether or not in any extension

 with $\I,\A/\I\in\class$, it is automatic that $\A\in\class$.
-The class of AF algebras (\cite[Chapter 9]{ege:dca}), the class of Type I $C^*$-algebras (\cite[6.2.6]{gkp:cag}), the class of nuclear $C^*$-algebras (cf.\ \cite[Exercise 3.8.1]{npbno:cfa}), and the class of purely infinite $C^*$-algebras (\cite[Theorem 4.19]{ekmr:npic}) all have this property, but there are also many important classes when such a permanence result fails in obvious ways.
-In this case, one may usefully ask instead whether or not it is possible to provide a $K$-theoretical description of when one may conclude from membership of $\class$ at the extremes to membership of $\class$ in the middle.
+The class of AF algebras (\cite[Chapter~9]{ege:dca}), the class of Type I $C^*$-algebras (\cite[6.2.6]{gkp:cag}), the class of nuclear $C^*$-algebras (cf.\ \cite[Exercise~3.8.1]{npbno:cfa}), and the class of purely infinite $C^*$-algebras (\cite[Theorem~4.19]{ekmr:npic}) all have this property, but there are also many important classes when such a permanence result fails in obvious ways.
+In this case, one may usefully ask instead whether there is a $K$-theoretical description of when one may conclude from membership of $\class$ at the extremes to membership of $\class$ in the middle.
 In most, if not all, of the instances when such results are known, the $K$-theoretical data used comes from the six term exact sequence

 as summarized in Table \ref{samples}.